antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 @title[Introduction]

-## Laravel Love v6
+## Laravel Love v7

 Laravel Love is emotional part of the application.

 It let people express how they feel about the content.
+Make any model reactable in a minutes!

 There are many different implementations in modern applications: